FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-details.md

 ---
-title: Cloud database properties
+title: Cloud database details
 layout: default
 parent: Manage databases
 grand_parent: Cloud
 nav_order: 10
 ---

-# Where do I find my database details?
+# Where do I find database details?
 {: .no_toc }

 FeatureBase provides access to details and statistics on your database.

+Additionally, a disk utilization graph is available on the **Home** page which lists disk space used by the database and its data.

 {% include page-toc.md %}